laher/goxc/README.md

 As of v0.2.0, goxc can use a settings file to save and re-run compilations.

-To start using a config just use the -wc (write config) option.
+To create a config file, just use the -wc (write config) option.

-	goxc -d=/blah -os=linux,windows -wc
+	goxc -d=../site/downloads -os=linux,windows -wc

 You can specify an alternative config using -c=configname (default is .goxc)

+You shouldn't need to understand the specifics of the config file, but here are the full details for anyone who needs to start using it.

  * goxc looks for files called [configname].json and [configname].local.json
+ * If you don't specify a working directory, goxc defaults to current directory, unless you're using -t, when it'll default to your HOME folder.
+(You can still specify current folder with a simple dot, '.').
- * The .local.json file takes precedence (overrides)
+ * The .local.json file takes precedence (overrides) over the non-local file.
  * By convention the .local.json file should not be stored in scm (source control e.g. git/hg/svn...)
  * In particular, the .local.json file should store version information for forked repos and unofficial builds.
- * The write config option, -wc, can be used in conjunction with the -c=configname option.
+ * The 'write config' option, -wc, can be used in conjunction with the -c=configname option. -wc does load the (overridable) current config, but ignores content of .local.json files.
  * A simple example of the format can be found in the [goxc code](https://github.com/laher/goxc/blob/master/.goxc.json).
  * An example of what you might put in the [.local.json file](https://github.com/laher/goxc/blob/master/sample-local.json).
  * Don't forget to put '*.local.json' in your scm ignore file.